KulkiratSingh/Driving-School/README.md

 # Driving-School
-A project made using React, Redux, react-router and redux-form in order to make the front-end of a driving school website and give the user the flexibility of booking appointments and other features.
+•	A Web App developed using React, Redux, react-router ,redux-form, html, CSS and JavaScript in order to make the front-end of a driving school website and give the user the flexibility of booking appointments and other features.

+Link to the application -  https://driving-school.vercel.app